-- Local Administration Bodies: The Boards of Directors, Directories or Managerial Boards of SOLUNION Group Companies in Latam are the bodies in charge of administrating and representing the entities of SOLUNION Group Companies in Latam, notwithstanding the powers of General Managers or Executives as the case might be, and of supervising the activity of each Business Unit according to the rules and policies of SOLUNION and the general policies and strategies defined by the Board of Directors of SOLUNION.
+- Local Administration Bodies: The Boards of Directors, Directories or Managerial Boards of SOLUNION Group Companies are the bodies in charge of administrating and representing the insurance entities of SOLUNION Group in Latin America, notwithstanding the powers of General Managers or Executives as the case might be, and of supervising the activity of each Business Unit according to the rules and policies of SOLUNION and the general policies and strategies defined by the Board of Directors of SOLUNION.

-The composition of the local administration bodies of SOLUNION Group Companies in Latam, its powers and the existence, where appropriate, of delegated bodies thereof, will be adapted to the regulations of each country.
+The composition of the local administration bodies of SOLUNION Group Companies in Latin America, its powers and the existence, where appropriate, of delegated bodies thereof, will be adapted to the regulations of each country.

-The non-insurance entities will have administrators and will be supervised by the local administration bodies of SOLUNION Group Companies in Latam.
+The non-insurance entities will have administrators and will be supervised by the local administration bodies of SOLUNION Group Companies in Latin America.

-- Local Administration Bodies: Local SOLUNION Group Management Committees assist local CEOs in the effective ordinary management of the operations of the Business Units and of the countries in which SOLUNION Group operates, in its operational aspects, in accordance with rules,policies and the general policies and strategies defined by the SOLUNION Group Board of Directors and the instructions given by the Boards of Directors and the local Management Committees.
+Local Management Committees: Local SOLUNION Group Management Committees assist local CEOs in the effective ordinary management of the operations of the Business Units and of the countries in which SOLUNION Group operates, in its operational aspects, in accordance with rules, policies and the general policies and strategies defined by the SOLUNION Group Board of Directors and the instructions given by the Boards of Directors and the local Management Committees.

-They are integrated by the local General Director (CEO) of each Business Unit, who chairs the Committee, and the local Directors of Finance, Administration and Organization (CFAO), Risk, Information and Claims (RIC) and Commercial and Marketing (MMCD)) of SOLUNION, who have the status of being full members, without prejudice to the possibility of designating permanent quests and invite any person in order to report on specific issues in their area.
+They are integrated by the local General Director (CEO) of each Business Unit, who chairs the Committee, and the local Directors of Finance, Administration and Organization (CFAO), Risk, Information and Claims (RICC) and Commercial and Marketing (MMCD), who have the status of being full members, without prejudice to the possibility of designating permanent guests and invite any person in order to report on specific issues in their area.